 In January 2021, WhatsApp became the 23rd most downloaded app in the United Kingdom.

 Before January 12th, WhatsApp was the eighth most downloaded app in the UK, but its ranking dropped significantly after the policy change announcement.

 Did you know that until January 6th, the Signal app was not even in the 1000 top apps list in the UK?
 Thanks to WhatsApp’s new policy changes, Signal gained a lot of traffic and has become one of the popular messaging apps overnight.
 In January 2021, Telegram had 500 million monthly active users worldwide, with more than 25 million users joined in only three days.

-The cutoff date for implementing the new Terms of Service was May 15th 2021
+WhatsApp implemented the new Terms of Service on May 15th 2021

 Number of WhatsApp Users

 When compared to other social media channels or messenger apps, here’s how WhatsApp ranks:

 WhatsApp continues to rank as the most popular app in the UK, with 81%